seed-run/homepage/_docs/index.md

 1. Add your project repository with your Git provider
 2. Create an IAM Role for your AWS account
+3. Optionally, specify the location of the default service in your repo.

 ![Create a new app](/assets/docs/create-a-new-app.png)